awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 ### 3.1 EC2 failure injection

-1. The first failure mode will be to fail one of the three web servers used by your service.
+This failure injection will simulate a critical problem with one of the three web servers used by your service.

 1. Navigate to the EC2 console at <http://console.aws.amazon.com/ec2> and click **Instances** in the left pane.